 Consumers should be wary of solicitations requesting fees ranging from $25 - $500 for services that are offered at our office for a substantially lower cost or at no charge.

 Sonoma County residents have received solicitations from a private company encouraging them to obtain a certified copy of their property Grant Deed for a fee of $89.
 Typically the Grant Deed is mailed to the new homeowner after the purchase is finalized.
 However, the public may request a certified copy for a nominal fee.
 Customers have the following options when requesting a copy of their Grant Deed:

 In Person: The cost of an official record is $2.00 per page.
 For a certified copy, the cost is $4.00 for the first page and $2.00 per additional page.
 Payment can be made by cash or check.
 Credit and debit cards are accepted, although a $2.50 convenience fee is charged with the usage of a card.

 By Mail: Look up your property using the Sonoma County Document Records Search to find out how many pages in your deed.
 For an official record, enclose $2.00 for each page - for a certified copy, enclose $4.00 for the first page, and $2.00 per additional page and mail your request to: Clerk-Recorder-Assessor – 585 Fiscal Drive Room 103 F, Santa Rosa, CA 95403: Mail processing time is 2 - 3 weeks.

 The Sonoma County Recorder's Office is open Monday through Friday from 8:00 a.m. to 5:00 p.m.
-We are located in Santa Rosa, in the Fiscal Building at the County of Sonoma Administration Center.
-Our street address is:
+Located in Santa Rosa, in the Fiscal Building at the County of Sonoma Administration Center, our street address is:

 Sonoma County Recorder